Spectacular weather for the weekend!

 Tracking the tropics:

-Hurricane Earl will intensify into our first major hurricane of the season.
-There are two tropical waves near Africa that could also become our next named storms.
+Hurricane Earl intensified into our first major hurricane of the season.
+There is only one tropical wave near Africa that could also become our next named storms.
 Fiona is the next name.
 Make sure you have our Hurricane Tracker App for updates on these systems and others that will form in the tropics.